Part 2 of 2

 exercise caution and ensure that the selected methodology aligns with the

-specific characteristics of the analyzed real estate market.
+specific characteristics of the real estate market under analysis.
 This

 responsibility is critical to mitigating potential risks.